Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Prescription only

-Lisinopril (Zestril) is an angiotensin-converting enzyme (ACE) inhibitor that's a first-choice medication used for lowering blood pressure.
-It's also approved to treat symptoms of heart failure and also to lower the risk of death after a heart attack.
-Lisinopril (Zestril) is a tablet that's taken by mouth, typically once daily.
-It's also available as an oral solution.
-Some common side effects of this medication include cough, dizziness, and headache.
+Lisinopril (Zestril) is an angiotensin-converting enzyme inhibitor, or ACE inhibitor.
+It's used to treat high blood pressure in people 6 years and older.
+In adults, it's also approved to manage heart failure and to lower the risk of death after a heart attack.
+Lisinopril (Zestril) comes as a tablet that's taken by mouth once daily.
+There's also an oral solution available under the brand name Qbrelis.
+Some side effects include dizziness, cough, and headache.

 Summary for Calcium channel blocker (CCB)